-The Holy Trinity Regeneration project will reconnect the city with its past by transforming Holy Trinity into a cultural and heritage venue that brings the stories of the church and Old Sunderland to life.
+The Holy Trinity Regeneration project reconnects the city with its past by transforming Holy Trinity into a cultural and heritage venue that brings the stories of the church and Old Sunderland to life.
 The £4.3million project officially opened to the public in Autumn 2021.
-A lot of highly-skilled work went into the restoration which was led by the Churches Conservation Trust.
+A lot of highly-skilled work went into the restoration which was led by The Churches Conservation Trust.

 Tonnes of rubble removed